 - Past statements and tax documents will remain available from etrade.com after the transition, but your account history will not be transferred.

 You should receive a welcome letter from Discover Bank approximately five days before the transition with your new account details.
-The good news in all of this is that Discover Bank is paying nearly twice as much, at 1.35% APY.
+The good news in all of this is that Discover Bank is paying higher, at 1.60% APY.

 Update: I’ve seen statements in the news that this doesn’t apply if your E*Trade Bank savings account is linked to an “active” brokerage account.